Patrick Angel is committed to upholding what is right and seeking justice for those

 a law student had come to an end, Patrick listened to his initial calling

-merits and personal commitment that he founded the injury litigation firm
+and personal commitment that he founded the injury litigation firm

 Angel Law, P.C.